clouddevauthority/clouddevauthority-blog/content/home/demo.md

  css_class = ""
 +++

 Swagatam 🙏🏼 (Welcome) to my blog.
-I am a Cloud Architect and Developer at heart.
-I love software engineering and technology in general.
-Here you will find me sharing my own learnings, ramblings and thoughts as I continue by journey.
+I am a Cloud Architect and a Developer at heart.
+I love software development and technology in general.
+Here you will find me sharing my own learnings, opinions and thoughts as I continue by journey.